This article will answer some frequently asked questions about data usage, quotas and the shaping process used for Westnet broadband services.

 Email received at 100KB per email, web browsing at 30MB per hour, YouTube 4min video clip at 24MB per clip (standard 360p quality), music downloaded at 4MB per track, photo downloads at 2MB per photo.

-Our current on-net plans (i.e. connections on our network) include anytime quota.
-Off-net plans (i.e. connections via our wholesaler’s network), usually include peak and off-peak quotas.
+Our current on-net plans (i.e. connections via our network) include anytime quota.
+Off-net plans (i.e. connections via our wholesaler’s network), usually include peak and offpeak quotas.

-If you exceed your quota on a current ADSL or Naked plan, you will not incur any excess data fees.
-Instead, the speed of your service will be shaped to 128kbps, 256kbps or 512kbps (depending on your plan).
+If you exceed your quota on one of our current fixed-line broadband plans, you will not incur any excess data fees.
+Instead, the speed of your service will be shaped to a slower speed for both downloads and uploads.

-All current residential plans have both downloads and uploads counted towards their monthly quota.
+Yes, both downloads and uploads counted towards your quota.

 Your quota does not reset if you change plans.
 Your current quota usage will be deducted from the total quota of your new plan.
 For example, if you have used 20GB out of a 100GB plan and you downgrade to a 50GB plan, your usage will be 20GB out of 50GB.